Train a Fully Connected Neural Network

 epochs = 100

-saveFolder = "C:/myFiles/work/dl/eurosat_fcnn_models/"
+saveFolder = "C:/datasets/eurosat_fcnn_models/"

 I am now ready to train the model using a training loop.
 The defined loop is more complicated than the one that I defined for the linear regression model in a prior module.
-Now, I will be training using batches.
+Now, I will be training using mini-batches.
 I have also integrated in a validation set and multiple assessment metrics.
 Let’s step through this training loop to make sure you understand the process, components, and associated logic.

 1. I initialize a series of empty lists which will store the losses and assessment metrics calculated during each epoch.
 A total of 9 lists are created to store the epoch number (eNum), training loss (t_loss), training overall accuracy (t_acc), training F1-score (t_f1), training Kappa (t_kappa), validation loss (v_loss), validation accuracy (v_acc), validation F1-score (v_f1), and validation Kappa (v_kappa).

 2. The training loop will iterate over the number of epochs.
 This is the outer most for loop.
+At the beginning of each training epoch the model is placed in training mode using model.train() and a running loss is initiated with a value of 0.0;

-3. For the training data, it will iterate over the batches as define by the DataLoader.
+3. For the training data, it will iterate over the mini-batches as define by the DataLoader.
 I use enumerate() here since I need access to both the data and the associated index within the loop.

 9. At the end of each epoch the resulting model weights are saved to disk and a print statement is logged to the console.